ghuynh11/truth-seeker-data-analysis-project/README.md

 ## STEP 5: Share conclusions

+Tool: Tableau

+The insights and findings of the analysis are shared through data visualization in form of graphs and plots.
+I also created a Tableau dashboard which includes the graphs above.
+Click this [LINK](https://public.tableau.com/views/Book1_17307449975330/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to view the dashboard.

 This analysis of the TruthSeeker dataset shows clear patterns in how misinformation and truthful content differ in terms of user behavior, language use, emotional tone, and temporal trends.

 **Tweet users and content characteristics**